gavinkhung/lingoshell-lang/lingoshell/README.md

+# Directory

-PARSRE - creates Nodes
+PARSRER - creates Nodes
 INTERPRETER - decides what to use the nodes for
 Symbol Table - keeps track of all the var names and values